nogalpaulina/hrs-portlets/README.md

   tab of the relevant Payroll Information app ("Tax Statements"), and the PDF form for updating payroll tax withholdings ("Update W4").

+### Performance

++ `performanceListOfLinks` : JSON suitable for driving a `list-of-links` widget linking into HRS self-service performance management.
+Up to two links, each predicated on an HRS role, and each linking a URL specified via the HRS URLs DAO.

 ### Roles

 + `hasRole` : JSON suitable for driving a `switch` widget switching on whether the employee has a